CormacKinsella/HGT_finder/README.md

-# Horizontal gene transfer detection across the tree of life
+# Horizontal gene transfer finder

 ![banner2-01](https://user-images.githubusercontent.com/27350062/201880841-6cc0cf34-e26a-4d69-9c52-9fbf2c1d0cd6.png)

-## Linux workflow for processing 1000s of genome assemblies to discover horizontal gene transfer, including endogenous viral elements
+## HGT detection workflow using custom protein queries - designed to process 100s or 1000s of genome assemblies

 # Highlights:

-- No storage issues when processing 1000s of genomes.
-Using cressdnavirus queries, total output for ~25,000 eukaryotic genomes was <2 GB
-- Custom protein queries can be used to target any virus/EVE lineage
+- Custom protein queries are used to identify any type of HGT event, e.g. virus-eukaryote (endogenous virus elements or EVEs), virus-virus (gene capture), or others.
+- Designed for processing 1000s of genomes (handles corrupted downloads, and manages disk storage by sequential file processing and cleanup)

+# Rationale of the workflow:

-- Each element represents a region of interest (ROI) in the assembly.
-ROIs are likely to get multiple distinct alignments.
-This workflow first merges overlapping alignments to record the maximal ranges of a ROI, before extracting the predicted protein sequence of the best single alignment (unlikely to span the maximal ranges)
+- Each HGT-derived element represents a region of interest (ROI) in a genome assembly.
+ROIs are likely to have multiple distinct alignments when a broad protein query database is used.
+The workflow first merges overlapping alignments to record the maximal ranges of a ROI, before extracting the predicted protein sequence of the best single alignment (unlikely to span the maximal ranges)
-- Older EVEs often contain stop codons.
+- When used for detecting EVEs, older elements often contain stop codons.
 These are retained in the final ".fmt6" output, as they are potentially informative.
-Ensure they are removed prior to phylogenetic analysis, or BLAST curation of sequences
+Ensure they are removed prior to phylogenetic analysis, or Diamond/BLAST curation of sequences
 - Information such as assembly, contig, maximal ROI ranges, putative EVE amino acid sequence, frame, and exact sequence coordinates are straightforward to extract or calculate from outputs

 # Usage: